Understanding Treatments: Chemical Peels vs. Laser Resurfacing

 Laser Resurfacing

-IPL & RF laser treatments at Rosem Health are non-ablative, so:
+IPL & RF laser treatments at Rosem Health are non-ablative.
+Thus:

 Minimal downtime